TPapiernik/kickstarter-analysis/README.md

 ## Findings

 Among all types of campaigns in all countries, theater campaigns in general were high in number at 1,393, and fared well in terms of success at a rate of 60%.
 This is in contrast to Technology campaigns which only succeed approximately 35% of the time.
-These results can be seen in Figure 1:
+These results can be seen in greater detail in Figure 1:

 ![Figure 1](overall_category_outcomes_small.png)